2015–16 West Coast Conference men's basketball season

-The 2015–16 West Coast Conference men's basketball season began with practices in October 2015 and ended with the 2016 West Coast Conference men's basketball tournament at the Orleans Arena March 4–8, 2016 in Paradise, Nevada.
+The 2015–16 West Coast Conference men's basketball season began with practices in October 2015 and ended with the 2016 West Coast Conference men's basketball tournament at the Orleans Arena on March 4–8, 2016 in Paradise, Nevada.
 The regular season began in November, with the conference schedule starting at the end of December.

 This was the 65th season for WCC men's basketball, and the 27th under its current name of "West Coast Conference".
 The conference was founded in 1952 as the California Basketball Association, became the West Coast Athletic Conference in 1956, and dropped the word "Athletic" in 1989.